There’s a reason marketers talk about the best headlines and calls to action more than anything else.

 The pitch was what brought people in.
 The best headlines do the very same thing.

 Confusing, boring, vague, and dull headlines tell consumers that the rest of your content will be just as lifeless.
-You want people to assume you have the goods, then deliver on the headline’s promise.
+You want people to assume you have the goods, so you can then deliver on the headline’s promise.
 If you do that often enough, you’ll build a stable of loyal readers — and, with any luck, customers.

 Of course, writing great headlines isn’t easy.
 You might write 10 different versions before you settle on one that really works.
 Let’s look at some of the best headlines to help you get started.

 You might have run into lists of headline formulas before.
 They’re great for inspiring creativity as long as you use them for the right pieces of content.
-Let’s look at nine examples of some of the best headlines you can use for your online business and dissect why and how they work.
+Let’s look at examples of some of the best headlines you can use for your online business and dissect why and how they work.

 1. The X Best Ways to Get _______ Without _______